- General Advice for Festival Attendees 2014

 - > If anyone in your party has difficulty walking this distance, please speak to a steward on arrival.

-- > Campervans / Caravans / Live-in Vehicles need a ‘Campervan Field ticket’, which needs to be purchased online in advance for £50.
+- > Campervans / Caravans / Live-in Vehicles need a ‘Campervan Field ticket’, which needs to be purchased online in advance at an additional cost.

 - > This area is located separately from the main campsite.

 - > A family may erect a modest-sized tent next to their campervan/caravan.
 Otherwise, tents are not allowed in this field.

 - > Ticketholders can go straight to wristband exchange.

 The music starts about midday on all three days.
 There will be limited entertainment on Thursday evening but Bars and Food will be open from 5pm on Thursday evening.

 Music goes on into the early hours except for Sunday night when the stages close at midnight.